 - 2018 – Illinois ratifies the ERA

-- 2019 – The Equal Rights Amendment is not yet part of U.S. Constitution
+- Today – The Equal Rights Amendment is not yet published in the U.S. Constitution

 Text of the Amendment